aws-samples/satellite-comms-analytics-aws/README.md

 This github repository and associated Blog contains artifacts for 3 pipelines: -
 * Streaming to a data lake, ETL transformation, Business Intelligence
-* Real-Time Monitoring in Amazon OpenSearch
+* Real-Time Monitoring and geo-mapping in Amazon OpenSearch
 * Train a model with SageMaker and deploy a Serverless Inference

 The first pipeline is fully described in the Blog post, to allow readers to walk through